Request Info Enroll Now

 Academic Hours: 2

-MUA 1282 - Guitar for Music Education Majors II.
+MUA 1282 - Guitar for Music Education Majors II (Co-requisite: MUS 1921).
 Guitar for music education majors with guitar as their area of emphasis.
 Introduction to guitar technique, repertoire, and performance of standard literature.
 One hour private instruction.
 Six hours practice.
 Two hours credit.

 MUA 1441 - Elective Percussion I